 He also claimed that Cuba exerted a strong influence on Maduro, describing frequent phone calls between former president Raul Castro and the Venezuelan leader.

 “Raul Castro was like an adviser for Maduro,” Figuera said.
+“If he was in any meeting, it would be interrupted if Castro was on the phone.”

 The newspaper said it could not independently confirm the allegations, which emerged the same day as an announcement by another high-profile Maduro critic that he was released from house arrest.